telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 * min - the value of the "min" aggregate (if specified)
 * sum - the value of the "sum" aggregate (if specified)
 * data - provides access to all available aggregates, e.g. `data.fieldName1.sum` or `data.fieldName2.average`
 * group - provides information for the current group.
-An object with two fields - `field` and `value`.
+An object with three fields - `field`, `value` and `items`. `items` field contains the data items for current group.
+Returns groups if the data items are grouped (in case there are child groups)

 > **Important**
 >